ocoretech/CTF-workbook/Lab 4- Perform Website Footprinting.md

 1. Turn on Kali linux, open the terminal which is at the top left corner of the desktop to open a terminal window.

-2. Open Photon and type photos -u http://www.certifiedhacker.comand press enter to crawl the target website for internal, external and scripts URLs.
+2. Open Photon and type photon -u http://www.certifiedhacker.comand press enter to crawl the target website for internal, external and scripts URLs.

 3. The results obtained are saved in www.certifiedhacker.com directory under Photon folder.